hindu-comm/mail_stream_indology/2016/05/Post-doc_fellowship_/123__Dominik_Wujastyk.md

 The Banting Postdoctoral Fellowship
 <http://banting.fellowships-bourses.gc.ca/en/home-accueil.html> is a
 prestigious two-year
-​research grant ​
+research grant
 program offered at Canadian universities
-​,​
+,
 aimed at the highest-calibre
-​recent PhDs
+recent PhDs
 from Canada and abroad
-​.​
+.

 The University of Alberta has just advertised it's Banting Postdoctoral Fellowship application procedure for September 2017 submissions.
 The